Become A Volunteer

 - Participate in and complete volunteer trainings.

-- Be available to participate in all scheduled meetings.
+- Be available to participate in most scheduled meetings.

 - Be at least 21 years old.